redblade/confservicedss/doc/ECODA/scenario.md

 result: resource requests(300/300) go UP and the app offloaded to the cloud

 on the other apps
-result: see resource requests going DOWN
+result#1: see resource requests going DOWN

 get the requests and put them in the ECODA spreadsheet

-result: the ECODA edge/cloud offloads are coherent
+result#2: the ECODA edge/cloud offloads are coherent